 Timber

 By law, drillers possess many rights under oil and gas leases that never appear in the text of the lease itself.
-These “hidden” rights can include putting in access roads, storage facilities and other infrastructure, a well pad, and removing minerals and timber from the property.
+These “hidden” rights can include putting in access roads, storage facilities and other infrastructure, and removing minerals and timber from the property.
 If a driller happens to remove timber “incidentally” to the lease, they will frequently sell that timber and keep the proceeds of that sale for themselves, unless you restrict their ability to do so.
 Depending on the amount of marketable timber on the property, this clause could also be extremely important to make sure the benefits of that timber flows to the landowner, instead.

 Sample Clause: